uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-error-control/sections/the-parity-magic-trick.md

 When a card is flipped, this results in the row and column that the card was in having an odd number of black cards.
 So all you need to do is to identify the row and column that have an odd number of black and white cards, and the card that is at the intersection of them must be the one that was flipped!

-What we saw above is a simple error control coding algorithm, known as *2-dimensional parity*.
+What we saw above is a simple error control coding {glossary-link term="algorithm"}algorithm{glossary-link end}, known as 2-dimensional {glossary-link term="parity"}parity{glossary-link end}.

 ## How does the parity trick relate to error control coding?